CNES/Pandora2D/doc/sources/userguide/as_an_api.rst

 Pandora2D API usage
 *******************

-Pandora2D provides a full python API which can be used to compute disparity maps as show in this basic example:
+Pandora2D provides a full python API which can be used to compute disparity maps as shown in this basic example:

 .. sourcecode:: python